openstack-archive/dragonflow/doc/source/specs/distributed_snat.rst

 There are number of solutions to achieve "Distributed SNAT".
 Every solution has its advantages and weak points.

+..  _[1]:

 [1] Single external IP per compute node solution requires double NAT.

     Pros:
         - easy to implement
         - requires single external IP address in manual configuration
         - solution consumes #[compute host] external IPs
     Cons:
         - all deployed VMs of different tenants have single source IP that is reflected outside.
 If this IP is blacklisted than all tenants VMs on this host will 'suffer' service outage.

-(*) This solution is chosen as first phase implementation and below
-    sections provide details to this solution
+    (*) This solution is chosen as first phase implementation and below sections provide details for this solution

+.. _[2]:

 [2] External IP address per [compute node, tenant gateway] pair

     Pros:
         - generic solution similar to Neutron in terms of tenants separation
         - blacklisting single tenant will not affect others on same compute host
     Cons:
         - more complex implementation in terms of external IPs management
         - solution consumes #[tenants * compute hosts] external IPs

     Note: excessive external IPs consumption in solution [2] can be further reduced by provider router translation that should lead to single IP per tenant.
 Such scheme is out of scope of this spec.

 Resources consumption